Nurseries Online

 Available for sale in compressed bales, this is a mulch that has become popular with Australian Gardeners and now comes cut, processed and baled into compressed wrapped packages for easy transportation.

-How to use Sugar Cane Mulch
+How to Apply Sugar Cane Mulch Effectively

 You can buy it in bales and it is already chopped and ready to apply.
 A good sugar cane mulch will have almost no dust in it, however take the normal safety precautions when applying.